moby/moby/docs/man/Dockerfile.5.md

   they omit the executable, an ENTRYPOINT must be specified.
   When used in the shell or exec formats, the CMD instruction sets the command to be executed when running the image.
-  If you use the shell form of of the CMD, the <command> executes in /bin/sh -c:
+  If you use the shell form of the CMD, the <command> executes in /bin/sh -c:
   **FROM ubuntu**
   **CMD echo "This is a test." | wc -**
   If you run <command> wihtout a shell, then you must express the command as a